datad1v3d/Analysis-of-Nimet-and-Nasa-Dataset/README.md

-# Analysis-of-Nimet-and-Nasa-Dataset
+Title: Analysis of Nimet and Nasa Dataset: Cleaning, Feature Engineering, EDA, and Comparative Analysis

-cleaning, feature engineering, exploratory data analysis and comparative analysis of Nimet and Nasa data this is a raw data set obtained from Nimet and Nasa. the data set is from a particular location and the goal is to check the similarities and later on predict weather patterns from it. the data was cleaned using Industry standard techniques and exploratory analysis was carried out.
+Description: This project involves cleaning, feature engineering, exploratory data analysis (EDA), and comparative analysis of raw data obtained from Nimet and Nasa.
+The dataset pertains to a specific location, and the objective is to identify similarities and eventually predict weather patterns.
+The data was cleaned using industry-standard techniques, followed by an in-depth exploratory analysis.
+Additionally, manual data acquisition was performed, and models were built to assess the performance of the raw data.
-Futher update on the work will include building Regressional models, Decision trees to handle predictions.